 - The event can only be educational (same restrictions as above), or

 - A civic permit has been applied for and approved for this event which states the event’s political purpose.
 Please contact EquityAlliesforOUSD@gmail.com if you are interested in obtaining a civic permit for an event at your site.

 Information on the initiative can be disseminated with the following restrictions:

-- For events in which a civic permit specifying their political nature has been requested, School and Communities First campaign materials can be used.
+- For events in which a civic permit specifying their political nature has been requested, Prop 15 campaign materials can be used.